tobst/radmesserS/README.md

 * Start your favourite tracking app
 Good results were made with [RunnerUp](https://play.google.com/store/apps/details?id=org.runnerup&hl=de), Strava had some issues on Android, look here for [alternatives](https://play.google.com/store/apps/details?id=org.runnerup&hl=de), no experience with iOS so far.
 * Connect heart rate sensor

+### ToDo
+* Write nice tutorial how to process video data and create synchronized overlays
+* Develop an own app to record videos in loop mode and only save short clips when distance is low.
+At the end of the ride, ask user to confirm that a car was overtaking.
+Possibility to create overlays for video and report anonymous metadata of overtaking incidents (good and bad ones) to open data platform.

 ## Acknowledgments